jhades/angular2-redux-store/README.md

 ### The Gist

 Redux makes for a really good fit for building applications in Angular 2.
 The idea of building apps using a Flux-like architecture is to isolate the state of the application inside a store, so we can better control it.
-The [redux docs](http://redux.js.org/) are a great reference point for understanding Flux.
+The [redux docs](http://redux.js.org/) are a great reference for learning Flux.

 Redux provides a very intuitive and easy to use data store that is getting a lot of traction.
 We just need a way to conveniently use it in an Angular 2 app, and that's where the Angular 2 Redux Store comes in.